 As some or all of the above rules are likely to be undesirable, it is advisable to consider entering into a partnership agreement – see our template Partnership agreement.

-Different rules apply to LLPs or LPs and you should obtain separate professional advice.
+Different rules apply to LLPs or LPs and you should obtain separate professional advice if you are thinking of creating one of these.
 For access to a specialist lawyer in a few simple steps, you can use our Ask a Lawyer service.

 Decisions, profit sharing and liability